Why Buy Bonds with Negative Yields?

 Bonds with negative yields are a rarity, so rare that they only occur in dire situations.
-In the case of Europe, however, they seem to be in that situation right now.
+In the case of Europe, they seemed to be in that situation back in 2012.

 If, in the past, the country is able to offer an average yield for its bonds, with the downgrade they will have to increase the yield in order to compensate for the investor’s higher level of risk.
 If the default risk is too high, the country will have to offer a very high yield as well in order to attract investors.